Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 ```bash
 git clone https://github.com/Azure/logicapps.git
 ```
-To pull the nuget package that contains the WorkflowActionTrigger attribute for your project, include the phrase below in the csproj file of your project.
+To pull the nuget package that contains the WorkflowActionTrigger attribute for your own project, include the phrase below in the csproj file of your project.

 ```bash
 <PackageReference Include="Microsoft.Azure.Functions.Extensions.Workflows.WorkflowActionTrigger" Version="1.0.0" />